 - A no-logs audit by PricewaterhouseCoopers AG Switzerland.

 - A second PricewaterhouseCoopers no-logs audit covering regular, obfuscated, Double VPN and P2P servers (completed in 2020).

-PureVPN had their no-logs policy audited in 2019 by Altius IT.
-This is important, because they are one of the VPN services that previously turned over user logs to the FBI, despite having a no-logs policy at the time.
+PureVPN had its no-logs policy audited in 2019 by Altius IT.
+This is important because they are one of the VPN companies that previously turned over user logs to the FBI, despite having a no-logs policy at the time.